li-xisheng/rebyte-docs/tool.md

 [//]: # (> Ingredient for your Assistant.)

 [//]: # ()
 [//]: # (* Knowledge is private data that is stored in rebyte managed vector database.
-Rebyte currently provides following connectors for end users to import their knowledge:)
+ReByte currently provides following connectors for end users to import their knowledge:)

 [//]: # (  * Local file, supported file types are:)